gozygreg/lifesaver/README.md

 # PRESENT LIMITATIONS AND FUTURE IMPROVEMENT

 - Due to lack of time and concerns about not meeting submition deadline, some improvements are needed to scale the project further.
+- The idea for the project as of now is for users to go through each questions without using the nextstep or back button.
+For now these button should be used to review the questions and understand the steps needed to help someone who is having cardiac arrest.

 # Technologies Used